 - Create a Bulk Job: Send a POST request to the

-s, one for each item in your job. - Get a Webhook Notification: Once the data is processed, EasyParser sends a notification to your specified
+result_ids, one for each item in your job. - Get a Webhook Notification: Once the data is processed, Easyparser sends a notification to your specified

 This asynchronous model allows you to build robust, event-driven systems that can handle massive data loads without bottlenecks.